How to Study for the CMA Exam

-Are you a professional who is planning to write the CMA exam?
 If yes, then the good news is that you don’t need to quit your job to make time for its preparation.
-All you need is effective time management skills and an organized routine to see through the exam prep without sacrificing your day job.
+All you need is effective time management skills, an organized routine and a step-by-step review course to see through the exam prep without sacrificing your day job.

-Here are 15 tips on how to study for the CMA exam, come out on top and without having a drastic impact on your full time job.
+Here are my solid 15 tips on how to study for the CMA exam, come out on top and without having a drastic impact on your full time job.

 1. Schedule your priorities